Jesseekoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0 - switchs the current user to the user betty
-1 - prints the effective username of the current user
+1 - prints the effective username of the current use
+2 - prints all the groups the current user is part of